-- Reduce the alarm sensitivity if you won't be inside the car while it's being washed.

-- Change wiper mode to off.

-- Secure any auxiliary lights.

-- Activate air recirculation.

-- Disable auto hold so that the car does not automatically brake or give unnecessary warnings.

-- Open the parking view.

-- Follow the instructions to drive into the automatic car wash and stop at the designated location.

-- If you are using a tunnel car wash:

-- Put the gear in N and take your foot off the brake.
+- Make sure that doors, windows and hatches are closed. - Reduce the alarm sensitivity if you won't be inside the car while it's being washed. - Change wiper mode to off. - Secure any auxiliary lights. - Activate air recirculation. - Disable auto hold so that the car does not automatically brake or give unnecessary warnings. - Open the parking view. - 1 Follow the instructions to drive into the automatic car wash and stop at the designated location. - 2 If you are using a tunnel car wash: - Put the gear in N and take your foot off the brake.
 Turn the car off but do not apply the parking brake.